bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Tree shaking with module bundlers

 When using a module bundler you can optionally import only specific components groups (plugins), components and/or directives.
-Note tree shaking only applies to the JavaScript code and not CSS/SCSS.
+Note that tree shaking only applies to the JavaScript code and not CSS/SCSS.

 <div class="alert alert-info">